2023 Most Popular Online Computer & Information Sciences Bachelor's Degree Schools in North Carolina

 The colleges and universities below are the most popular for computer and information sciences majors pursuing an online bachelor's degree.

-Our analysis found University of North Carolina at Greensboro to be the most popular school for computer and information sciences students who want to pursue an online bachelor’s degree in North Carolina.
-UNC Greensboro is a large public school located in the city of Greensboro.
+Our 2023 rankings named University of North Carolina at Greensboro the most popular online school in North Carolina for computer and information sciences students working on their bachelor’s degree.
+UNC Greensboro is a fairly large public school located in the city of Greensboro.

 About 23% of the students majoring in computer and information sciences at the school are women while 77% are male.